alexji/m2fs_reduction/README.md

 - [ ] refactor algorithm parameters better
 - [ ] reduction configuration parameter file
 - [ ] database file example
+- [ ] improve GHLB profiles in flat, still not perfect (maybe should use master flat for profile, and individual flats for trace?)

 ### Wish list
 - [ ] CPD to match pre-identified arcs to actual arcs